mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 that makes up starship fuel.
 Scuttlefish have been known to adhere to a starship in an attempt to penetrate fuel tanks with their rasping tongue.

-Due to their method of propagation, the species’ origin is unknown.
+Due to their method of propagation, the species' origin is unknown.
 Upon encountering a solid object, an adult scuttlefish sprays out a cloud of 2Dx10 gelatinous polyps, each about 50 centimeters wide, which attach themselves like barnacles to any available surface.
 There